yellowmessenger/documentation/docs/platform_concepts/Getting Started/add-bot-collaborators.md

       ![image](https://imgur.com/uuQ5Msy.png)

-   B. You can also accept through the notification you received on the platform **Notifications** page.
+   B. You can also accept through the Invite **Notifications** received on the cloud platform.

       ![image](https://imgur.com/wuICRTZ.png)